trstefan/react-image-slider/README.md

 # Imagine Slider

-Imagine slider build in React using Hooks.
+Imagine slider built in React using Hooks.

 ## Demo